-the world as I see it

 I would like to think that all of us humans are like chocolate – we come in different flavours – dark, white, brown, cream and those in between.
 Who does not like chocolate?
 (I know some of you can prove me wrong, but don’t say it out aloud and drill a hole in my ideological bubble).
 Of course you have your preferences among the types of chocolate and you like to stick to your comfort zone, but at the same time, you don’t despise the rest of the flavours either.
 That being said, I can proudly tell you that I have friends of different colours, ( no, I did not go on a ‘friends of different colours’ hunt) and I can tell you for a fact that being a certain colour doesn’t make you different from the person sitting next to you.

 I am going to go with the clichéd “beauty is but skin deep” here.

 Then comes the infamous pink- blue tussle: pink for girls and blue for boys.
 Who ever came up with that?
 It’s not that I am one of those pink-haters.
-I used to be, when I was in high school – I associated pink with “silly girl, gay guy”.
+I used to be one.
 Then I grew up (and now the up’s slowly getting replaced with old *sniff*).
 What’s wrong if you are a guy/girl who likes the to wear pink – do what you want to do, wear what you want to wear – whether it’s hot pink/ radioactive green/ neon red/ mustard yellow or even a mix of all of them.